Georgia vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 - Georgia and its opponents have gone over the current 54.5-point total in four of 11 games (36.4%) this season.

-- The 58.4 PPG average total in Yellow Jackets games this season is 3.9 points more than this game's over/under.
+- The 54.5-point total for this game is 3.9 points below the 58.4 points per game average total in Yellow Jackets games this season.

 Georgia Stats and Trends

-- Georgia has seven wins against the spread in 11 games this year.

-- This season, the Bulldogs have just one against the spread win in three games as a favorite of 35 points or more.

-- Georgia's games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Georgia's games this year have eclipsed the over/under five times in 11 opportunities (45.5%).

-- Georgia is 6-3 against the spread and 9-0 overall in games when it puts up more than 32.5 points.
+- When Georgia records more than 32.5 points, it is 6-3 against the spread and 9-0 overall.

-- In games that Georgia piles up more than 454.9 yards, the team is 3-3 against the spread and 6-0 overall.
+- When Georgia churns out more than 454.9 yards, the team is 3-3 against the spread and 6-0 overall.

-- This year, the Bulldogs have turned the ball over 14 times, one more than the Yellow Jackets' takeaways (13).

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.